Amio-R/BlindKey/README.md

 ### Progress: Completed

 #### About BlindKey
 - A braille input device which outputs a letter when different combinations of the six buttons are pressed.
-This device has been created with the Orion Omega 2 IoT.
+This device has been created with the Onion Omega2 IoT.